 The Human Resources Committee annually reviews and establishes compensation threshold, target and maximum performance and payout levels for annual incentive opportunities applicable for the performance year.
 These levels generally are established at the beginning of the performance year in connection with the approval of the Company's budget for such year.
-In 2020, the targets were again reviewed.
+In 2021, the targets were again reviewed.
 In establishing the target payouts, the Human Resources Committee evaluated the compensation levels in the Peer Groups.
 The Human Resources Committee established performance targets for the executive officers, which if achieved at the 100% level, would result in annual incentive payouts that, in combination with base salary, would be competitive in the 50th percentile range of the total annual cash compensation of comparable positions in the Peer Groups.
 If the Company exceeds the targets established by the Human Resources Committee, the executives are rewarded with higher annual incentive payouts and if the Company falls below the targets, the executives' bonuses are reduced below the 100% target level, including possibly to zero.
 The general principle in setting targets and measuring performance is that management is responsible and accountable for achieving the annual financial results and strategic priorities of the Company.

-2020 Annual Incentive Targets
+2021 Annual Incentive Targets

-Consistent with the principles outlined above, for 2020, the annual incentive targets for the NEOs ranged from 60% to 125% of base salary depending on the executive's position, as set forth below.
+Consistent with the principles outlined above, for 2021, the annual incentive targets for the NEOs for the combination of both the 2021 First Half Annual Incentive Plan and the 2021 Second Half Annual Incentive Plan (both as further described below), in the aggregate, ranged from 65% to 125% of base salary depending on the executive's position, as set forth below.

 Name Target Annual Incentive Payout as Percent of Salary

 Donald M. Casey Jr. 125%

 Jorge M. Gomez 75%

-Keith J. Ebling 75%

 Walter Petersohn 65%

-Lisa M. Yankie 60%

-William E. Newell (1) 70%
+Keith J. Ebling(1) 75%

+Daniel P. Key(2) 65%